gowtham758550/password-generator-and-manager/README.md

 # password-generator
-A simple password generator using python
+A simple password generator using python.

-The user need to give number of characters for password,website name and username.

-Then password, username, website name, date and time also stored in a text file named password.txt.
-In this python file i just give the location as C: you can change the location and the file name.

-To change the file path go to the 17th line of the code.
+Librariess required for this program:
+  1. pyAesCrypt(requires manual installation pip install pyAesCrypt)
+  2. getpass
+  3. os
+  4. binascii
+  5. string
+  6. re
+  7. secrets

+This python program create password and store it in encrypted file and the file cannot opened by any editor.

+This tool has an additional feature and it is Master password for access all other passworda.
+The master password also stores in a encrypted file when you created a master password.
+Once the file is created you can generate and fetch passwords.

+If you are going to reset your machine don't worry about that just back up the files created by this tool.
+And restore the files in the same folder where thebsource code is then run the program it will run asusual.

 Thank you😁